Best Antivirus for Android

 Piece of Advice: Never download .apk files a.k.a.
 Android installers from unverified websites, especially antivirus apps.

 The next thing we tested was the apps’ ability to scan for viruses and malware, more specifically, how and where they looked for such threats.
 Most, if not all Android antivirus apps feature a ‘Scan’ button or something similar on their home screen, and tapping on that would initiate a (you guessed it!) scan of the device.
 That’s what we call an on-demand scan.
-There were also antiviruses that kept our smartphones protected by continuously running in the background and stopping threats as they happen.
+There were also antiviruses that kept our smartphones protected by continuously running in the background and stopping threats as they happened.
 By definition, that’s called on-access scans, but most apps call it real-time scanning.
 We like having both on-demand and real-time scans in our arsenal of features, but unfortunately, that wasn’t always possible.
 Many free antivirus apps (and some paid apps) didn’t offer real-time scanning, so we made sure to highlight the ones that did.

 We also paid attention to where each app searched for viruses and malware.
 There were antiviruses that scanned all files, folders, and apps by default, which is ideal for those who want to make sure their phones are completely virus-free.
 However, since full scans take time (about 30 minutes based on our experience), some apps are set to only do a quick scan by default with a separate option to do a full scan.
 Depending on what you’re looking for, both options are acceptable.

 Virus Detection Test